Quickstart: Create and query a dedicated SQL pool (formerly SQL DW) in Azure synapse Analytics using the Azure portal

 Want to optimize and save on your cloud spending?

 Azure services cost money.
 Azure Cost Management helps you set budgets and configure alerts to keep spending under control.
 Analyze, manage, and optimize your Azure costs with Cost Management.
 To learn more, see the quickstart on analyzing your costs.

-To learn more about loading data into your SQL pool, continue to the Load data into SQL pool article.
+To learn more about loading data into your dedicated SQL pool (formerly SQL DW), continue to the Load data into a dedicated SQL pool article.